ksmithut/warpfield/README.md

 Stops the server.
 Returns a promise that resolves when the server has closed.

-## `slipstream.client(protobufService, remoteOptions)`
+## `warpfield.client(protobufService, remoteOptions)`

-Returns a new slipstream client with the methods on the given service.
+Returns a new warpfield client with the methods on the given service.
 It will have the methods of the service in lowerCamelCase form.

-- `protobufService` The protobufService instance from slipstream.load[File].
+- `protobufService` The protobufService instance from warpfield.load[File].
-- `remoteOptions` This can be an object (passed into url.format) or a slipstream service.
+- `remoteOptions` This can be an object or a warpfield service.